anooruddh/devops/k8s-readme.md

 ![Screenshot](clusterip.jpg)

 **NodePort**.
 Exposes a service via a static port on each node’s IP.
+(NodePorts are in the 30000-32767 range by default, which means a NodePort is unlikely to match a service’s intended port (for example, 8080 may be exposed as 31020).

 ![Screenshot](nodeport.jpg)